7 Prolific Filmmakers Who Have Directed More Than 100 Movies

 How many films should a filmmaker aim to make during their career?
 It depends, of course, on the filmmaker.
 Some are happy to direct just a single movie, perhaps if their passion lies elsewhere (like in acting or writing).
-Quentin Tarantino has always claimed he wants to make exactly 10 films before retiring, feeling like he wants to go out on a nice even number, and without running the risk of going out with a whimper.
-Other directors seem happy to continue making films well into old age, whether that be into one's 70s (Martin Scorsese), 80s (Ridley Scott), or even 90s (Clint Eastwood).
+Quentin Tarantino has always claimed he wants to make ten films before retiring, feeling like he wants to go out on a nice even number and without running the risk of going out with a whimper., Other directors seem happy to continue making films well into old age, whether that be into one's 70s (Martin Scorsese), 80s (Ridley Scott), or even 90s (Clint Eastwood).

 Occasionally, a director will continue making films long enough to pass 100 directing credits, which is a staggering number, when you consider how much work has to go into making even just one movie.
-The following seven directors are amongst the most prolific of all time.
-For the following numbers, feature films and short films are counted (though most of the filmmakers here are credited with feature films, predominantly), with directing for TV episodes not counted.
-These members of the "100+ Club" are ranked from least to most directing credits.
+Only a few directors ever cross that threshold, and their names will go down in the annals of film history.

 Raoul Walsh — 104 credits

 Raoul Walsh isn't a household name, but if you're a fan of Old Hollywood legends like James Cagney, Humphrey Bogart, or Errol Flynn, you've probably seen one of his films, as he worked with each of those actors multiple times.
-In fact, in Cagney's case, Walsh directed him in what was arguably the actor's best role: the dark and gripping gangster film, White Heat, which holds up incredibly well for a film made in 1949.
+In fact, in Cagney's case, Walsh directed him in what was arguably the actor's best role: the dark and gripping gangster film, White Heat, which holds up incredibly well.

 Leo McCarey — 108 credits

-Leo McCarey directed dozens of short films throughout the 1920s before moving on to directing numerous classic romantic comedies and dramas throughout the 1930s and 1940s.
-While most of his credits were for short films, he was making films at a time when short films were just as popular as features, or maybe even more so.
+Leo McCarey directed dozens of short films throughout the 1920s before directing numerous classic romantic comedies and dramas throughout the 1930s and 1940s.
+While most of his credits were for short films, he made films at a time when short films were just as popular as features, or maybe even more so.

 Takashi Miike — 112 credits